aws-neuron/aws-neuron-sdk/release-notes/index.rst

 What's New
 ^^^^^^^^^^

-This release introduces new capabilities and libraries, as well as features and tools that improves usability.
+This release adds support for `EC2 Inf2 <https://aws.amazon.com/ec2/instance-types/inf2/>`_ instances, introduces initial inference support with TensorFlow 2.x Neuron (``tensorflow-neuronx``) on Trn1 and Inf2, and introduces minor enhancements and bug fixes.

 This release introduces the following:

 .. list-table::
    :widths: auto